Tutorial - Making a Test Recording

 |When making recordings, particular critical recordings, you should consider shutting down all other applications giving Audacity sole use of the computer.
 This can help to avoid skips, small dropouts, and ticks in your recordings.

 And on Mac that means fully Quitting them not just closing them, as otherwise Mac will leave them open consuming computer resources.

 Step 1: Turn on monitoring

-Click on the microphone symbol in the Recording Meter and select "Start Monitoring".
+Click on the microphone symbol or right-click in the Recording Meter in the Recording Meter and select "Enable Silent Monitoring".

 Step 2: Start the recording